-Republicans Want Ruth Bader Ginsburg To Step Down From Travel Ban Case
+Ruth Bader Ginsburg Asked To Recuse Herself From Travel Ban Case By GOP

 Dozens of Republican members of Congress have signed a letter calling for Supreme Court Justice Ruth Bader Ginsburg to recuse herself from the case regarding President Donald Trump's travel ban, Mediaite reports.

 The 58 GOP members of the House who signed the letter cited Ginsburg's public criticism of Trump to justify their request.